 Comparing Online Methods with In-Person Learning

-Since there are so many different training options available for Fimga learners, students may be interested in knowing how they differ to find the option that is right for them.
+Since there are so many different training options available for Figma learners, students may be interested in understanding how they differ to find the option that is right for them.
 In-person, live online, and on-demand courses each have unique strengths and weaknesses, and the right course for any student will depend on several factors.

-In-person training is the most direct form of training, and students often find it the most effective way to learn.
+In-person training is the most direct form of learning, and students often find it to be the most effective.
 Classrooms are built to minimize outside distractions, and live instructors can answer questions immediately and efficiently.
-These courses also often provide students with the necessary hardware and software to learn.
+These courses also often provide students with the necessary hardware and software.
 Plus, they are excellent networking opportunities.
-The major drawback is that they are the most limited training option.
-These programs are locked into certain times and limited by their location; you can only attend an in-person course at a campus you can physically reach.
+The major drawback is that they are the most limited training option—locked into certain times and locations that only nearby students can attend.

 Key Insights

-• Figma is a collaborative, browser-based vector graphics user experience design tool that lets users build resizable, replicable user interface designs for various platforms and functions.
-The large community of Figma users has created a massive library of supplemental resources to help users design more complex and interactive web designs.
+- Figma is a collaborative, browser-based vector graphics user experience design tool that enables users to build resizable, replicable user interface designs for a wide range of devices and platforms.

-• Noble Desktop offers robust online learning options for students looking to master Figma or branch out into a new career in web design.
+- Noble Desktop offers a variety of online training options for students looking to gain practical experience with Figma or start a new career in web design.

 Learn Figma with Hands-on Training at Noble Desktop

 Noble Desktop offers students a wide range of options for learning how to master web design using Figma.
 Figma courses are available both in-person at Noble’s Manhattan campus and online from the comfort of your home.
-Experienced instructors teach these courses, and even the online courses have small class sizes that allow students to receive focused attention to their learning needs in real-time.
-Almost all of Noble’s courses come with tech support, with in-person learners using in-house computers and distance learners receiving set-up assistance to ensure everyone is on the same page.
-Plus, these courses come with the option for a free retake within one year.
-During this retake, students can refine their skills, make up the work they missed, or simply gain some extra practice with Figma.
+Experienced instructors teach these courses, and even the online classes have small group sizes that allow for personalized attention.
+Nearly all courses come with technical support: in-person learners use on-site computers, while remote students receive setup assistance to ensure a smooth learning experience.
+Additionally, students have the option to retake any course once within a year at no extra cost, making it easier to refresh skills or review content.

-Students looking to learn the intricacies of Figma may consider enrolling in Noble’s Figma Bootcamp.
-This course will teach students how to build web designs using Figma independently and as part of a collaborative team.
-Students will learn the basics of the program, such as how to create and resize vector illustrations, optimize their designs for different-sized screens, and export their designs for prototyping or demonstration.
-Then, students will collaborate on advanced designs, including features such as hovers, scrolling elements, or web assets.
-At the end of the course, students will know how to use Figma to build professional quality web designs.
+Students looking to dive deeper into Figma may consider enrolling in Noble’s Figma Bootcamp.
+This course teaches students how to build web designs using Figma both individually and as part of a team.
+Learners cover the essentials—such as creating and resizing vector graphics, optimizing layouts for different screen sizes, and exporting prototypes.
+The course also delves into advanced features like scrollable elements, hover states, and collaboration tools.
+By the end of the course, students will know how to use Figma to produce professional-quality user interface designs.